ChurchSecurityPlanner ChurchSecurityPlanner

 Why Cameras and Binders Are No Longer Enough

-I didn't build Church Security Planner in a boardroom.
-I built it because my father — Pastor Clint Reagan at Calvary Chapel Knoxville, a congregation of more than 5,000 — called me and said he couldn't find a single piece of software comprehensive enough to manage his security teams.
-He was coordinating volunteers through group texts, tracking certifications in spreadsheets, and storing emergency protocols in a binder that nobody read between annual reviews.
+I didn't build ChurchSecurityPlanner as a contractor for some security firm.
+I built it because my father — Pastor Clint Reagan at Calvary Chapel Knoxville, a congregation of more than 5,000 — called me and said he couldn't find anything that actually worked for managing his security teams.
+He was jumping between four different platforms just to run one ministry: coordinating volunteers through group texts, tracking certifications in Excel, scheduling through Google Calendar, and running team communication through Telegram.
+And the emergency response plan was printed and bound — not in the hands of a single volunteer when it actually mattered.

 Pillar 1: Prevention — Scheduling, Screening, and Situational Awareness